 With these tough demands, it’s no wonder that bathrooms are the most frequently remodeled rooms.
 Call or email Signature Kitchens Additions & Baths today at the number above to schedule a no obligation appointment with one of our accomplished designers.

 Historically, however, this hard working room has been crunched into a few cubic feet.
 So the first step a bath designer takes in bathroom design is to determine how much space is available.

 In Washington, D.C. homes Signature often finds claw tubs running the length of narrow bathrooms.
 If your bathroom is like this, there may be more room to work with than you think.
-Houses built in Bethesda or Arlington before 1970 usually have a linen closet abutting the bathroom at the hallway which can often be recouped.
+Houses built in Chevy Chase, Bethesda or Arlington before 1960 often have a linen closet abutting the bathroom at the hallway which could be recouped.
 The tub if moved to the back of the room and turned to run the width instead of the length can add great space.
 Your bath designer can take back this space for a much better bathroom design.
 The extra space might be used for a small custom shower or a double vanity sink versus a single vanity sink.
 This could make a big difference for you & your family.

 Signature’s bathroom designers will explore with you many different modern bathroom design ideas –everything from bathroom tile designs, to the choice of a bathtub versus a shower, to selecting various shower heads and decorative plumbing fixtures, and evaluating the merits of his and her vanity cabinets.

 Our bath designers know the right questions to ask you to determine the bathroom design features that fit your style and your lifestyle.
 And you’ll have a broad line of products to select from because we represent a wide range of exclusive brands, including those featured in kitchen and bath designer magazines such as Danze, Watermark, and Lacava.